processone/docs.ejabberd.im/content/admin/guide/index.md

 `db_type: mnesia|odbc|riak`

 :   Define the type of storage where the module will create the tables
     and store user information.
-The default is to store in the internal Mnesia database.
+The default is the storage defined by the global option `default_db`, or `mnesia` if omitted.
     If `odbc` or `riak` value is defined, make sure you have defined the database, see [database].

 `access: AccessName`